 Next, both Andrew Plotkin (Glk, Glulx) and Iain Merrick (Git) provided extremely valuable insight and encouragement while I was struggling with the Autosave implementation (sorry for being such a pest, Iain!).
 The first implementation of Glulx in CellarDoor was actually done in Andrew's Glulxe and, after I had spent 2-3 extremely unpleasant weeks getting Autosave working, I determined that it (the interpreter) was simply too slow for a PDA.
 So I ripped out all the hard-fought-and-won code, replaced it with Git, and then spent another 2 months of intermittent unpleasantness getting it all working again.
 And now it works.
 And I'm thrilled about that, so thanks guys!

 Selmi (palmPNG) was incredibly helpful while I was ironing out the PNG graphics support, and continues to be very supportive.
-And herzlichen vielen Dank to Stefan Stolz (to whom I've never had the presumable pleasure of speaking) for his pnoJpegLib, which I'm using for JPEG graphics + general graphics scaling.
+And herzlichen vielen Dank to Stefan Stolz (to whom I've never had the presumable pleasure of speaking) for his pnoJpegLib, a modified version of which I'm using for JPEG graphics + general image scaling.

 Finally, a big thanks to my small team of enthusiastic beta testers, without whom this app would still be a pile of undiscovered bugs and lost opportunities.
-In order of appearance: Luis Fernández, Mike Russo, Michael Ferrador, Rick Reynolds, Incanus und Domingo Stephan.
+In order of appearance: Luis Fernández, Mike Russo, Michael Ferrador, Rick Reynolds, Incanus, Domingo Stephan and Doug Roberts.
+For version 1.1.2, I additionally thank Sean Huxter, JoAnn Radway, Mischa Magyar and Jeff Sonas

 Jeremy Bernstein jeremy@bootsquad.com